GeorgyOstr/PUJIPEN/README.md

 ## Story
 #### Puj
 is fine bird like girl, with a crown, clever.
-Like's coffee
+Likes coffee
 #### Pen
 is kind of tree stump dude, wise.
 Like's electronics